In the manner and rhythm of Clement C. Moore…

 Not even a smidge.

-With fire in the hearth and whiskey in their cups,
+With fire in the hearth and whisky in their cups,

-And the hope that Laoghaire wouldn’t suddenly show up.
+(And the hope that the Christies wouldn’t suddenly show up).

 The children danced around in a haphazard flounce,